MicrosoftLearning/mslearn-ai-language/Instructions/Exercises/02-qna.md

 1. Review the answer that is returned.
 1. Ask more questions.
 When you're done, enter `quit`.

+## Clean up resources

+If you're finished exploring the Azure AI Language service, you can delete the resources you created in this exercise.
+Here's how:

+1. Open the Azure portal at `https://portal.azure.com`, and sign in using the Microsoft account associated with your Azure subscription.

+2. Browse to the Azure AI Language resource you created in this lab.

+3. On the resource page, select **Delete** and follow the instructions to delete the resource.

 ## More information

-To learn more about question answering in  Azure AI Language, see the [Azure AI Language documentation](azure/ai-services/language-service/question-answering/overview).
+To learn more about question answering in  Azure AI Language, see the [Azure AI Language documentation](https://learn.microsoft.com/azure/ai-services/language-service/question-answering/overview).